Date: 11/8/19 2 Minutes To Read

 When you visit your file, you will notice that it is filled with HTML content you can save or paste into WordPress as needed.

-Learn more about WP-CLI, the command-line interface for WordPress, and streamline your WordPress maintenance workflow!
+Learn more about WP-CLI, the command-line interface for WordPress, and how to streamline your WordPress maintenance workflows!